atwitty1/Python-Live-Project/README.md

 As this was the first time we were asked to create something with little direction, I had to rely on researching a lot of the goals that I wanted for my page.
 * Working with SqLite3 DB
 * Agile and Scrum
-* Version ControL and Branch Management
+* Version Control and Branch Management
 * Virtual Environments